YVC-Sync/Instacart-Python-Analysis/README.md

 - **Jupyter Notebook**

 ## Repository Structure
-- `Data Cleaning/`: Contains scripts for cleaning and preparing data.
+- `Data Cleaning`: Contains scripts for cleaning and preparing data.
-- `EDA/`: Includes notebooks for exploratory data analysis.
+- `EDA`: Includes notebooks for exploratory data analysis.
-- `Visualizations/`: Stores plots and charts generated for insights.
+- `Visualizations`: Stores plots and charts generated for insights.
-- `Modeling/`: (If applicable) Includes predictive modeling work.
+- `Modeling`: (If applicable) Includes predictive modeling work.

 ## About the Data
 The dataset comes from the Instacart Online Grocery Shopping dataset, which contains transaction records of customers’ orders.
 The analysis focuses on understanding purchase patterns and customer segmentation.